mathesar-foundation/mathesar/docs/docs/user-guide/permissions.md

 In the **Role Configuration** section, all [LOGIN roles](https://www.postgresql.org/docs/current/role-attributes.html#ROLE-ATTRIBUTES) that exist on the server are listed.
 These roles can then be assigned to collaborators once configured.
 A configured role has a password set.

 - **Configure Password**: For each role, you can configure or change the password directly within Mathesar.
-- **Remove Role**: You can remove role configurations from Mathesar as needed.
+- **Remove**: You can remove role configurations from Mathesar as needed.
 This only removes the configured credentials (password), not the role from the server.

 ### Collaborators